Paddle Billing

 When Paddle collects payment successfully, transactions are automatically paid.
 This is an interim status while completed transaction processing happens.
 Paddle updates the transaction with information about fees, earnings, and totals for payouts.
 It also adds the related subscription_id and invoice_number for automatically-collected transactions.

-Completed transaction processing usually takes less than a second, so you won't typically encounter transactions that are paid when working with the API.
+Completed transaction processing often takes less than a second, so you won't typically encounter transactions that are paid when working with the API.

 5. Completed